tonykaralis/TmdbEasy/README.md

 Most of the Interface specific methods accept various paramaters.
 I have tried to keep the parameters matching the actual Api parameters as closely as possible.

-All methods are simple and easy to understand and mimic the actual api as close as possible.
+All methods are simple and easy to understand and mimic the actual api closely.

 Reading [TMDb's docs](https://developers.themoviedb.org/3/getting-started/introduction) will help to understand the Api.
 This library is extremely easy to understand and use should you not wish to expose yourself to that.